awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 1. In the navigation page, choose **Logs**\.

-1. On the **Log Groups** page, choose the group that is associated with your Lambda function: **/aws/lambda/LogOrganizationEvents**\.
+1. Under **Log Groups**, choose the group that is associated with your Lambda function: **/aws/lambda/LogOrganizationEvents**\.

 1. Each group contains one or more streams, and there should be one group for today\.
 Choose it\.

 1. View the log\.
-You should see rows similar to the following:
+You should see rows similar to the following\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/tutorial-sample-CWE-log.png)

 1. Select the middle row of the entry to see the full JSON text of the received event\.
-You can see all the details of the API request in the `requestParameters` and `responseElements` pieces of the output:
+You can see all the details of the API request in the `requestParameters` and `responseElements` pieces of the output\.

    ```
    2017-03-09T22:45:05.101Z 0999eb20-051a-11e7-a426-cddb46425f16 Received event: